Grab your camera – the aurora forecast has just been upgraded to a strong KP7 that could be seen across several states TONIGHT

 Last week, an unexpected solar storm brought a Northern Lights show to photographers in northern latitudes.
-But, if you missed last week’s show, you could have another chance as the sun acts up (again), increasing the possibility of seeing the aurora Nov.
-10-12.
+But, if you missed last week’s show, you could have another chance as the sun acts up (again), increasing the possibility of seeing the aurora tonight, November 11, and into the early morning hours of November 12.

 A coronal mass ejection is expected to impact Earth between Nov.
-10-12, according to forecasts from the National Oceanic and Atmospheric Administration (NOAA) and the Met Office.
-That could bring aurora viewings to northern US states as well as Scotland and Northern England this week if conditions are right.
+11-12, according to forecasts from the National Oceanic and Atmospheric Administration (NOAA) and the Met Office.
+While originally predicted as a G2 storm, the forecast has been upgraded to a G3 with KP levels as high as 7.33.

-While solar activity increases the odds of seeing the Northern Lights over the next few days, conditions have to line up just right, and spotting the lights is never a sure thing.
+While solar activity increases the odds of seeing the Northern Lights tonight, conditions have to line up just right, and spotting the lights is never a sure thing.
 First, the solar activity needs to reach Earth during darkness.
-The shortening days as we come closer to the Winter Solstice help, though the November 10 forecast peaks around 4 PM EST for the US and declines after 7 PM.
+The shortening days as we come closer to the Winter Solstice help.

 Darkness isn’t the only condition necessary to see the aurora.
 The clouds need to clear out in time as well, and the aurora is easiest to spot away from light pollution and with an unobstructed view to the north.